hugopendlebury/fastregex/README.md

 ## 🌟 Why fastre ?

-fastre is a powerful Python library that wraps the blazing-fast [Rust regex crate](https://crates.io/crates/fancy-regex), bringing enhanced speed to your regular expression operations.
+fastre is a powerful Python library that wraps the blazing-fast [Rust fancy-regex crate](https://crates.io/crates/fancy-regex), bringing enhanced speed to your regular expression operations.
 It's designed to be a drop-in replacement for Python's native `re` module, with some minor syntax differences.

 fastre is based on a fork of an earlier implementation called flpc.
 Whilst flpc offered good performance it was based on a rust create which didn't support features such as lookarouds.
 As such there were many